• Reviews

 The other thing it does that matters: it shows its work.
 Every answer comes with numbered citations you can click to verify.
 This is not a small thing.
 With most AI tools, you’re reading confident-sounding text with no way to know if it’s accurate.
 With Perplexity, the receipts are right there.

-How Perplexity Actually Works
+How Perplexity AI Actually Works

 You type a question.
 Perplexity scans the web in real time, reads multiple sources, figures out what they agree on and where they conflict, writes you a clear answer in plain English, and attaches numbered citations to every claim.